convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/list-components/list-container.md

 ObjIcon: /images/beans/mobile/components/dynamic/images/list_32x32.png
 topnav: topnavobj
 ---
-ion-list
+ion-list<br/>

-##### Defines a <i>List Container</i> component.
+##### Defines a <i>List Container</i> component.<br/>
-Lists are used to display rows of information.
+Lists are used to display rows of information.<br/>
 You can insert items or buttons in lists to make list items clickable.
-You can also add to list items many other components such as icons, avatars or thumbnails.
+You can also add to list items many other components such as icons, avatars or thumbnails.<br/>
  For more information: <a href='https://ionicframework.com/docs/v3/components/#lists' target='_blank'>Lists</a>.

 Name | Description